 Best Beaches Near Orlando Florida

-Going to the best beaches near Orlando, Florida, is a wonderful way to add some sand and surf to the theme parks and attractions of Central Florida.
+Going to the best beaches near Orlando, Florida, is a wonderful way to add some sand and surf to the theme parks and attractions of Central Florida and maybe even turn your trip to House Mouse into a romantic getaway.
 The Gulf Coast offers beautiful sand, warm calm water, and incredible sunsets while the Atlantic Coast is a touch closer with better surf and decent beaches in its own right.
 On either shore, you can balance your trip between amenities and solitude.
 You might also have some particular interest like space, art, or diving that contributes to your beach decision.
 There’s plenty of choices for a little sun, surf, and sand on your Orlando vacation.

 Like it?
 Pin it for later on Pinterest!